-DISP/MODE - Each time the DISP button is pressed and released, the display information changes in the following sequence: channel name, channel number, category, airtist name, and music title.
+DISPLAY/MODE - Each time the DISP button is pressed and released, the display information changes in the following sequence: channel name, channel number, category, artist name, and music title.

 You may experience periods when XM radio does not transmit the artist name and or the song title information.
-If this happens, there is nothing wrong with your system since this information is not available under certain situations.
+If this happens, there is nothing wrong with your system.
+This information is not available under certain situations.